alibaba/arthas/tutorials/katacoda/command-dashboard-en/dashboard.md

 * STATE: thread state
 * CPU%: the ratio of CPU usage for the thread.
 For example, the sampling interval is 1000ms, and the incremental cpu time of a thread is 100ms, then the cpu usage rate=100/1000=10%
-* DELTA_TIME: incremental CPU time of thread running after the last sampling in `second.mills` format
+* DELTA_TIME: incremental CPU time of thread running after the last sampling in `second` format
-* TIME: total CPU time of the thread in `minute:second.mills` format
+* TIME: total CPU time of the thread in `minute:second` format
 * INTERRUPTED: the thread interruption state
 * DAEMON: daemon thread or not